Balanced softmax cross-entropy for incremental learning with and without memory: Experiments

 To demonstrate the flexibility of the proposed method, the Balanced Softmax Cross-Entropy loss is combined with two state-of-the-art approaches: LUCIR~\citep{Hou_2019_CVPR} and PODNet~\citep{douillard2020podnet}.
-For both method, the classification loss previously used, the Standard Softmax Cross-Entropy loss in the case of LUCIR and the NCA loss~\citep{NIPS2004_42fe8808, Movshovitz_Attias_2017} in the case of PODNet, is replaced by the Balanced Softmax Cross-entropy without further modification of the method or of its hyper-parameters.
-On every dataset and in every settings, using the Balanced Softmax Cross-Entropy significantly improve the average incremental accuracy of both LUCIR and PODNet while also decreasing the computational complexity by removing the necessity of performing an additional finetuning step on a small balanced dataset after each incremental step as previously done by both methods in some settings.
-In addition to reducing the training time, removing the finetuning step also means that it is now possible to perform inference at anytime during the training procedure.
-The Balanced Softmax Cross-Entropy loss increases the average incremental accuracy from 0.93\% up to 2.81\% for LUCIR and from 1.11\% up to 6.79\% for PODNet.
-On ImageNet with 5 incremental steps, PODNet combined with the Balanced Softmax Cross-Entropy outperforms PODNet by 4.47\% in terms of average incremental accuracy and reaches final overall accuracy of 64.4\% which is about 6\% below the theoretical Top-1 accuracy of a model trained on the whole dataset at once.
+For both methods, the classification loss previously used, the Standard Softmax Cross-Entropy loss in the case of LUCIR and the NCA loss~\citep{NIPS2004_42fe8808, Movshovitz_Attias_2017} in the case of PODNet, is replaced by the Balanced Softmax Cross-entropy \revisedsection{and the balanced finetuning step is removed} without any other modifications to the method or its hyper-parameters.
+On every dataset and in every setting, using the Balanced Softmax Cross-Entropy significantly improves the average incremental accuracy of both LUCIR and PODNet.
+It also results in a decrease of the computational complexity by removing the necessity of performing an additional finetuning step on a small balanced dataset after each incremental step, as previously done by both methods in some settings.
+In addition to reducing the training time, removing the finetuning step also means that it is now possible to perform inference at any time during the training procedure.
+The Balanced Softmax Cross-Entropy loss increases the average incremental accuracy from 0.93 up to 2.81 percentage points (\emph{p.p.}) for LUCIR and from 1.11 up to 6.79 percentage points for PODNet.
+On ImageNet with 5 incremental steps, PODNet combined with the Balanced Softmax Cross-Entropy outperforms PODNet by 4.47 \emph{p.p.}\ in terms of average incremental accuracy and reaches final overall accuracy of 64.4\% which is about 6 \emph{p.p.}\ below the theoretical Top-1 accuracy of a model trained on the whole dataset at once.
 It is important to note that our proposed method is complementary to other approaches such as Mnemonics~\citep{liu2020mnemonics}, DDE~\citep{Hu_2021_CVPR} or GeoDL~\citep{Simon_2021_CVPR}, and they could be combined in order to further improve the performance.